 OLSH Bentleigh as the only all girls’ College competing in the SIS left the competition at the end of 1992.
 Flinders Christian Community College became members in 1992 and St Peters College Cranbourne joined the association in 1994 (St Peters College formerly being the Cranbourne campus of St Francis Xavier College).
 This was quickly followed by Maranatha Christian School Endeavour Hills joining in 1995.

 Now with twelve member schools Beaconhills College, Flinders Christian Community College, John Paul College, Maranatha Christian School, Nazareth College, Padua College, St Francis Xavier College, St James College, St Johns Regional College, St Leonard’s College, St Peters College and Woodleigh School, the opportunity to form two divisions for the major sporting carnivals was created.
-To complete the cultural activities calendar an Art & Technology Exhibition and a Performing Arts Concert were included in 1998.
+To complete the cultural activities calendar an Art, Technology & Design Exhibition and a Performing Arts Concert were included in 1998.

 In 2003 both Beaconhills College and St Francis Xavier College opened additional campuses in Berwick, and in 2006 Maranatha Christian School opened a campus at Officer.